ane/ebi/README.md

 the layout look like this.

 ![a problem](./images/book-author-problem.png)
+*Could the blue arrow be removed, and contained inside the arrows from the API*

 The blue dashed arrow can be lifted into the API layer with little extra work.
 It's a good idea to push such arrows as far "up" as possible, because this helps keep one thing in check: not violating